Island Diary December 2014

 Put-in-Bay Diary -Tues., Dec.
 9th – Workers are busy at the Lime Kiln dock matching up the stern of the ferry with the new ramp extension that is under construction.
 Miyah Uszak celebrates her 5th birthday.

 Wed., Dec.
-10th – The usual Wednesday night Euchre games are played at Tipper’s.
+10th – The usual Wednesday night Euchre games are played at Tippers.

 Thurs., Dec.
 11th – Problems with ice on the ferry boat decks delay the last morning boat from being run.
 In the afternoon, the Village of Put-in-Bay holds its staff Christmas Party.
-There’s a party for some of the island ladies at Cathy Van Liere’s home.
-Anita and Mike McCann host a Tom and Jerry employee party for those from the Round House, Park Hotel and Misty Bay.
+There’s a party for some island ladies at Cathy Van Liere’s home.
+Anita and Mike McCann host a Tom and Jerry employee party for those from the Round House, Park Hotel, and Misty Bay.

 Fri., Dec.
 12th – Pre-school teacher Linda Rence hosts the Put-in-Bay School staff Christmas party at her home.
-The Reel Bar is packed with “potluckers,” not to be confused with potlickers.
+The Reel Bar is packed with “potluckers,” not to be confused with pot lickers.

-Jeff Koehler and Mary and Roger Parker at their East Point home for a lovely holiday dinner.
+Sat, Dec.
+13th – Tipper’s annual Christmas Party is one of the fun events.
+Marv Booker and Pat Thwaite host friends Kendra and Jeff Koehler, Mary, and Roger Parker at their East Point home for a lovely holiday dinner.
 Ray and Laura Fogg host a Christmas Party for the Put-in-Bay pilots association before heading to the Reel Bar to see Bob Gatewood play.
-Chef John in the kitchen cooking up some great food for the EMS and Fire Department Christmas party at the Fire Station and Put-in-Bay center.
+Chef John is cooking great food for the EMS and Fire Department Christmas party at the Fire Station and Put-in-Bay center.

 Tues., Dec.
 16th – The Senior Center’s holiday luncheon takes place at noon and the student holiday concert takes place at the school in the evening.

 Wed., Dec.
-17th – It’s Euchre night at Tipper’s.
+17th – It’s Euchre night at Tippers.
 Gabriela Kaplan hosts a party at her airport home.
 It’s Joey Wolf’s birthday.

 Thurs., Dec.
 18th – Miller Boat Line’s island employees celebrate Christmas with a party at the Reel Bar.

 Sat., Dec.
 20th – There’s skim ice around the Crew’s Nest docks in the Bay.
 Mrs. Claus hosts more than a dozen kids at the Senior Center.
-They are treated to a pancake breakfast, a Christmas movie and cookie decorating and eating.
+They are treated to a pancake breakfast, a Christmas movie, and cookie decorating and eating.

 Sun., Dec.
 21st – Christie Ontko takes a winter solstice walk.
 Kendra Koehler opens the ReSale Shop for those islanders who must nurture their shopping fix.
 Kelly Mohn is out delivering pumpkin rolls.

 Mon., Dec.
 22nd – The Island General Store Christmas party is where it’s at in the afternoon.
-Desserts, appetizers and ‘delicious’ punch add to the fun of all the drawing prizes given out.
+Desserts, appetizers, and ‘delicious’ punch add to the fun of all the drawing prizes given out.

 Tues., Dec.
 23rd – The Miller Boat Line hands pose for a Christmas picture on the ramp at the Lime Kiln before the first ferry leaves in the morning.

 Thurs., Dec.
 25th – It’s Christmas on the island.
-What more can we say than Merry Christmas to all.
+What more can we say than Merry Christmas to all?

 Fri., Dec.
 26th – Anne Auger and her mother, Jeanne Hildebrandt, are spotted shopping on the mainland at the Walmart in Avon Lake just west of Cleveland.
 The ferry schedule goes to four trips per day.